Joiry/HSL_Carp/var_loop_script.md

    <command>                      # loop body
 ~~~

 Since they allow us to execute commands repeatedly, loops provide a means of automation and reduces the amount of typing and consequently potential typing mistakes.
-Loops are often used when performing the same set of operations on groups of files, such as moving or running analyses.
+Loops are often used when performing the same set of operations on groups of files.
 For now, we will use loops with some basic commands, but will cover the use of them with analyses in later lessons.

 Here, we're going to learn about *for* loops, which iterate over a list of values.
 There are other kinds of loops, such as *while* loops that execute until a certain condition is met.